 You wake up, excited about the anticipation of an early morning surf.
 You take that last sip of coffee and set off on your electric cargo bike, surfboard strapped to the side.
 It’s never been so fun -- and efficient -- to get to the coast.

 After scanning the horizon, you realise it’s completely flat -- no waves as far as the eye can see.
 But this isn't your first rodeo.
-You know that a few kilometers down the coast is another surf spot, and it's only accessible by foot or bike.
+You know that a few kilometres down the coast is another surf spot, and it's only accessible by foot or bike.

 Be it dawn patrol, accessing a new area, or having an everyday sandy adventure, there is no better way to get around the beach than by ebike.
 Sand increases resistance, and in turn, the amount of power needed to move.
 While riding in sand makes for a great workout, electric bikes with pedal assistance make beach riding all the more practical.